florian-huber/python_data_exploration_tutorial/README.md

-# python_data_exploration_tutorial
+# Material for python data exploration workshop
-Material for workshop/tutorial on data exploration and handling in python
+Material for workshop/tutorial on data exploration in python - from pandas to machine-learning with scikit-learn.